intermine/im-docs/docs/webapp/webapp-config/lists/widgets/index.rst

 2.5.1 Showing a Results Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The example below assumes that you have resolved all ResultsTables dependencies and have a !PathQuery in JSON/JavaScript format that you want to display in a {{{#container}}}:
+The example below assumes that you have resolved all ResultsTables dependencies and have a PathQuery in JSON/JavaScript format that you want to display in a {{{#container}}}:

 .. code-block:: javascript